jacobbednarz/acquia-toolbelt/README.md

 $ acquia

 Commands:
-  acquia add-database <subscription> <database>                          # Create a new database instance. acquia add-domain <subscription> <environment> <domain>                # Add a domain to an environment. acquia copy-database <subscription> <database> <source> <destination>  # Copy a database one from environment to another. acquia copy-files <subscription> <source> <destination>                # Copy files from one environment to another. acquia delete-database <subscription> <database>                       # Remove all instances of a database. acquia delete-domain <subscription> <environment> <domain>             # Delete a domain from an environment. acquia delete-svn-user <subscription> <userid>                         # Delete a SVN user. acquia deploy-code <subscription> <environment> <release>              # Deploy a specific VCS branch or tag to an environment. acquia help [COMMAND]                                                  # Describe available commands or one specific command acquia list-database-backups <subscription> <environment> <database>   # Get all backups for a database instance. acquia list-databases <subscription>                                   # See information about the databases within a subscription. acquia list-domains <subscription>                                     # Show all available domains for a subscription. acquia list-environments <subscription>                                # Provide an overview of the environments in your subscription. acquia list-servers <subscription>                                     # Get a list of servers specifications for an environment. acquia list-ssh-users <subscription>                                   # Find out who has access and SSH keys. acquia list-subscriptions                                              # Find all subscriptions that you have access to. acquia list-svn-users <subscription>                                   # See all the SVN users on a subscription. acquia list-tasks <subscription>                                       # Display tasks associated with a subscription. acquia login                                                           # Login to your Acquia account. acquia purge-domain <subscription> <environment>                       # Clear the web cache of an environment or domain.
+  acquia add-database <subscription> <database>                                       # Create a new database instance. acquia add-domain <subscription> <environment> <domain>                             # Add a domain to an environment. acquia copy-database <subscription> <database> <source> <destination>               # Copy a database one from environment to another. acquia copy-files <subscription> <source> <destination>                             # Copy files from one environment to another. acquia delete-database <subscription> <database>                                    # Remove all instances of a database. acquia delete-domain <subscription> <environment> <domain>                          # Delete a domain from an environment. acquia delete-ssh-user <subscription> <id>                                          # Delete a SSH key from the subscription. acquia delete-svn-user <subscription> <userid>                                      # Delete a SVN user. acquia deploy-code <subscription> <environment> <release>                           # Deploy a specific VCS branch or tag to an environment. acquia help [COMMAND]                                                               # Describe available commands or one specific command acquia list-database-backups <subscription> <environment> <database>                # Get all backups for a database instance. acquia list-databases <subscription>                                                # See information about the databases within a subscription. acquia list-domains <subscription>                                                  # Show all available domains for a subscription. acquia list-environments <subscription>                                             # Provide an overview of the environments in your subscription. acquia list-servers <subscription>                                                  # Get a list of servers specifications for an environment. acquia list-ssh-users <subscription>                                                # Find out who has access and SSH keys. acquia list-subscriptions                                                           # Find all subscriptions that you have access to. acquia list-svn-users <subscription>                                                # See all the SVN users on a subscription. acquia list-tasks <subscription>                                                    # Display tasks associated with a subscription. acquia login                                                                        # Login to your Acquia account. acquia purge-domain <subscription> <environment>                                    # Clear the web cache of an environment or domain. acquia restore-database-backup <subscription> <environment> <database> <backup_id>  # Restore a database backup.
 ```

 ## Getting started